Spouses of service members are eligible for TRICARE. This includes:

 - You'll need the following documents (originals or certified copies):

 - Spouse's photo ID

 Spouse and Family Health Care Options

-*Enrollment required.
+*You must enroll.
 If overseas, family members must be command-sponsored.

 TRICARE provides a robust pharmacy benefit.